 References will be taken up on short-listed candidates prior to interview, where possible.
-Please note that questions will only be asked about health or medical fitness prior to any offer of employment being made if the questions are specifically related to an intrinsic function of the work.
+No questions will be asked about health or medical fitness prior to any offer of employment being made.
 If the candidate does not wish College to take up references in advance of the interview, they should notify College at the time of applying and further consent will then be sought before contacting the referees.

 All offers of employment will be subject to the receipt of a minimum of two references that are considered satisfactory by College.
-One of the references must be from the applicant's current or most recent employer.
+One of the references must be from the applicant's current or most recent employer and should be provided by a senior member of staff with appropriate authority.
 If the current or most recent employment does not/did not involve work with children, then the second reference should be from the employer with whom the applicant most recently worked with children.
 Neither referee should be a relative or someone known to the applicant solely as a friend.